 - 3 cups chicken broth

 Remove the tops of the chiles and shake out as much of the seeds as possible.
-In a large pot, add chiles, spices and garlic cloves Add enough water to cover.
+In a large pot, add chiles, Mexican pickling spices, onion and garlic cloves Add enough water to cover.
 Cover and cook on low for about an hour.

 Once the chiles have cooled some, and are soft, in batches transfer to a food processor.
 Use a slotted spoon to make sure you get the spices and the garlic.
-Puree until smooth adding some of the chicken broth to each batch.
-I've even used some of the soaking liquid to add more chile flavor.
+Puree until smooth adding some of the chicken broth and the chle water to each batch.

 Once the chile mixture is strained, adjust seasonings.
 I’m a cumin fan, so I always add ground cumin and salt.
 I like to add in 1/8 cup cider vinegar 1 tablespoon sugar to balance flavors.